 Once upon a time, a girl (me) inherited a little funny shaped dog from a roommate.
 I decided I should learn all I could about the Dachshund breed and that started my obsession.

-Since that day, I’ve learned that people also call Dachshund by alternate names including wiener dog, doxie, daschie and oh, so many more.
-They’re all referring to the small, long, and low dog.
+Since that day, I’ve learned that people also call Dachshund by alternate names including wiener dog, weiner dog (a misspelling of the word very common in the Dachshund community), dotson dog, doxin dogs, doxie, daschie and oh, so many more.

-So how many different nicknames does this funny little dog have?
+So how many different nicknames does the funny little Dachshund have?